nfagerlund/eardogger-rs/README.md

     - Dedicated buckets and write-only app keys for prod and dev.
     - Server-side encrypt at rest.
     - Rolling window for file version lifetimes; currently 6mo for monthly and 30d for daily.
     - There's Terraform code for the B2 bucket + key objects, but it's purely local on my machine, stored at `tf-eardogger2-b2-backups`.
+The app key for provisioning is set to expire eventually, but you can just make a new one in the b2 UI.
     - Cron output gets emailed to a predictably named mailbox on my personal domain, can be viewed w/ DH webmail... but I wanna come up with a dead-man's switch thing to give me weekly summaries as a json-feed.
 Next project, codename: GRAVES.

 ### Dev/soak